 Facilities and Support

 The Master of Science in Electrical and Electronic Engineering programme is conducted in SIT new campus in Punggol, where students will benefit from state-of-the-art facilities and authentic learning experiences through real-world systems in our Living Labs.
 These labs provide hands-on, problem-solving opportunities, allowing students to engage with live projects and systems.
-At both locations, students will have access to advanced infrastructure, including:
+Students will have access to advanced infrastructure, including:

 - Southeast Asia’s first multi-energy microgrid built in collaboration with SP Group

-- Power Supply Training Centre setup in collaboration with LTA and Meiden
+- Power System Lab setup in collaboration with LTA and Meiden

 - Hardware-in-loop real-time digital simulator